 Risk management in commercial real estate investing exists on a spectrum.
-On one end, the safest investments have the highest prices and offer the lowest returns.
-For example, a single tenant property leased to a national tenant may return ~5% annually, but may sell for a premium because of its relative safety.
-On the other end of the spectrum, the riskiest investments may offer substantial returns and attractive prices.
+On one end, the safest investments have the highest prices and offer the lowest returns for real estate investors.
+For example, a single-tenant property leased to a national tenant may return ~5% annually but may sell for a premium because of its relative safety.
+On the other end of the spectrum, the riskiest investments may offer substantial cash flow and attractive prices.
 However, an investor has to take on significant risk to achieve them.
-For example, ground up construction projects can be fantastically profitable, but an investor has to endure months or years of no income to get there.
+For example, ground-up construction projects can be fantastically profitable, but an investor has to endure months or years of no income to get there.

 No real estate investment is without risk.
-But, the trick to maximizing the chance for a positive return is to identify the risks prior to making the investment and to employ risk management strategies to minimize them.
+But, the trick to maximizing the chance for a positive return on an investment property is to identify the risks prior to making the investment and to employ risk management strategies to minimize them.

 Common Types of Commercial Real Estate Investment Risk

 One of the major differences between investing in real estate and investing in stocks or bonds is that a physical asset is acquired, which often helps an investor feel at ease.
 However, it doesn’t negate the fact that there are real risks that need to be considered to determine if a property or investment matches the risk tolerance and return requirements of the deal team.

 In general, there are eight types of risk that an investor or deal team should consider when evaluating a real estate investment.